FluffySnowman/prettylogger/README.md

 # PL - Simple Pretty Logger

-PL is a simple, easy to use pretty logger made in go with presets for many
+PL is a simple, easy to use pretty logger made in go.